udovychenkoqa/udovychenkoqa/README.md

 </p>

 I am a QA Engineer with 3 years of practical experience in software web-based (UI and Rest API), and mobile apps (IOS and Android).
-I have 1.5 year of Automation experience using JS/TS, Playwright - :paperclip: [My Resume/CV](https://drive.google.com/file/d/1BExLQt6WudgmtLivmy6yGOqvo9OHyt-y/view?usp=sharing)
+I have 1.5 year of Automation experience using JS/TS, Playwright

 <h1 align="center">
 Connect with me 💬